 It takes years, not hours, to get to know someone.
 And years to drop your own guard enough to let someone actually see you.
 The real you.
 The you you don’t even know.
 I’ve been trying to get to know myself all my life and I still have no real idea who I am.

 So you fall ‘in love’ with a fantasy.
 And then, over time, if it lasts that long, the fantasy starts to fall away.
 Our shields are too heavy to hold up all the time.
 Cracks appear in our masks.
 You start to slowly reveal yourselves to each other, even if you didn’t want to.
 And then you realise….fuck……you’re not in love with the person you thought you were in love with at all.
 When that happens, often things fall apart.
 People can’t handle it.
 They can’t handle the truth.
 But if there’s enough there, below the surface - if your souls like each other - and you both persevere, you can make it though the rocky revelations.
 And then one day, maybe, if you’re lucky, you make it to a place where you’re stood facing each other - naked - physically; emotionally; spiritually - foibles all over the place - laid bare and vulnerable - and then, in that moment - you still love each other, maybe even more than you loved the fantasy.
 And that’s love.

 So that’s what I got from Love Island.

 Both Love Island and Chernobyl are powerful depictions of how irrational we are.
 How we lie to ourselves.
 And how dangerous that is.
-But that’s because being honest is no picnic.
+But that’s because being honest is hard.
 It takes guts.
 It’s almost impossible.
-But it’s worth trying, because sometimes the truth hurts - a lot - but at least we know where we are, and we can get over the pain, and grow from it.
-Lies, on the other hand, destroy people.
+But it’s worth trying, because sometimes the truth hurts - a lot - but at least we know where we are, and we can get over the pain and grow from it.
+Lies, on the other hand, will destroy you.